Getting a hair transplant abroad in countries such as India, Thailand, Turkey and the UAE is becoming increasingly popular.

 Make sure to read my past post on hair transplants gone wrong.

 Apparently China’s hair transplant industry was worth around $1.5 billion in 2018 per the earlier linked article.
-Also, a new article from Turkish dailysabah paper estimates that country’s hair transplant industry hit $1 billion in 2018.
+Also, a new article from the Turkish dailysabah paper estimates that country’s hair transplant industry hit $1 billion in 2018.
 A majority of this is accounted by foreign customers.

 Hair Transplants Abroad

 While this blog’s ultimate focus is on a cure for hair loss, virtually every month I write at least one post that is devoted to existing treatments.
+Hair transplants represent the most popular hair loss treatment option, and many people are visiting foreign countries for hair restoration work.

 In recent years, patients in developed countries where hair transplants can cost upwards of $15,000 have often decided to travel to poorer countries where the procedure can cost less than $5,000.
 The most popular countries for such lower-cost cosmetic hair transplant tourism procedures are probably India, Thailand and Turkey.